 The Uganda Refinery

-The Uganda Refinery project includes the development of a sixty thousand (60,000) barrels of oil per day (bopd) refinery located in Kabaale -Hoima District, a two hundred, eleven (211)-kilometre multi-products pipeline from Kabaale to a distribution hub in Namwambula -Mpigi District, a refined product storage terminal in Namwabula – Mpigi and a raw water pipeline from the Lake Albert to the Refinery in Kabaale.
+The Uganda Refinery Project includes the development of a 60,000 barrels of oil per day (bopd) refinery located in Kabaale -Hoima District, a 211-kilometer multi-products pipeline from Kabaale to a distribution hub in Namwambula -Mpigi District, a refined product storage terminal in Namwabula – Mpigi, and a raw water pipeline from the Lake Albert to the refinery in Kabaale.

-The Refinery project will be a private sector led project, with Government’s share held by the Uganda National Oil Company (UNOC), through its subsidiary Uganda Refinery Holding Company.
-East African Community partner states, Kenya and Rwanda, and TotalEnergies Exploration and Production Uganda (TEPU) have expressed interest in holding shares.
+The Refinery project will be a private sector led project, with Government’s share held by the Uganda National Oil Company, through its subsidiary Uganda Refinery Holding Company.
+East African Community partner states (Kenya and Rwanda) and TotalEnergies Exploration and Production Uganda TEPU have expressed interest in holding shares.
 The project will be funded through a debt-to-equity ratio of about 70:30.
 The Lead Investor will be responsible for raising the debt for the project.
 The Uganda Refinery project is estimated to cost around US$ 4 billion.

-The Government identified and acquired twenty-nine (29) sq.km of land for the development of the Kabaale Industrial Park.
-The master plan for the Kabaale industrial park which will house an international airport, Refinery, crude oil and products storage, transmission hub, logistics warehousing, offices, petrochemical industries, and associated facilities was developed in 2018.
+The Government identified and acquired 29sq.km of land for the development of the Kabalega Industrial Park(KIP).
+The master plan for the KIP which will house an international airport, refinery, crude oil, and products storage, transmission hub, logistics warehousing, offices, petrochemical industries, and associated facilities among others, was developed in 2018.
 The master plan provides for the development of utilities, infrastructure, and common services.
-The industrial park which is located in Kabaale, Hoima District is currently under development.
+The industrial park, which is in Kabaale, Hoima district is currently under development.
 Visit https://www.unoc.co.ug/kabaale-industrial-park-kip/ for more information.

 Lead Investor for the Refinery